Second-parent adoption: United States

 If second-parent adoption is not a legal option in certain counties or states, the Human Rights Campaign suggests taking precautionary steps, such as: a written custody agreement or a co-parent agreement between partners.
 Also suggested is gathering evidence to prove you are a family.

 Note that where second parent adoption is illegal, it is illegal for both different sex and same-sex couples.

+States that allow second-parent adoption

+California

+In 2014, California enacted the Modern Family Act.
+Assembly Bill 2344 became Section 9000.5 of the Family Code.
+It speeds up the second-parent adoption process for couples that include the child's birth mother or parent who used a gestational surrogate.